annabelledilustro/annabelledilustro.github.io/home.md

 <b>Research interests:</b> laboratory phonology, phonetics, speaker recognition, sociolinguistics, and historical Japanese linguistics

 <!-- link 'cat' to an image of corny -->
-When I'm not doing linguistics, you can likely find me reading about vampire folklore, taking my cat for a walk, rock climbing, or falling down rabbit holes about video game design.
+When I'm not doing linguistics, you can likely find me reading books about vampire folklore, taking my cat for a walk, rock climbing, or falling down rabbit holes about video game design.

 ### Contact me